 There may be many reasons why you feel now is the right time for you to access support, together we can explore your world and how you experience it.

-I offer individual supervision to trainee, new or experienced supervisors.
+I offer individual clinical supervision to trainee, new or experienced supervisors.
 I use the The Seven-Eyed Model of Supervision as developed by Robin Shohet and Peter Hawkins (2006).

 I believe at the heart of good supervision is the relationship between supervisor and supervisee.
 To engage in effective supervision there needs to be trust, respect, genuineness and warmth in that relationship, where the supervisee feels valued and able to explore the movement of the client work in a non-judgmental and affirming environment.